kanvesh/kanvesh.github.io/_posts/2020-05-11-metrics-and-pitfalls-part1.markdown

 ---

-Hypothetical scenario: I am asked to build a reporting system to monitor the performance of a new recommender system on Twitter.
+_Hypothetical scenario_: I am asked to build a reporting system to monitor the performance of a new recommender system on Twitter.
 I am told that the A/B test is set up such that half the population get the default sort order and another half get the new algorithmic sort.
 Here are the metrics I would choose and how I would rank them.
 <!--more-->

 |Metric|Pros & Cons|